sangiloum/travel/_routes/icn-seoul.md

 {: .note}

-After arriving at Seoul Station, follow the crowds up 1 small escalator, 1 long escalator, scan your transit card, if you have a single journey ticket then refund it in the separate refund machine, 2 more escalators, and now you are in the center of Seoul Station.
+After arriving at Seoul Station, follow the crowds up 1 small escalator, 1 long escalator, scan your transit card at the exit, if you have a single journey ticket then refund it in the separate refund machine, 2 or 3 more escalators, and now you are in the center of Seoul Station.